Checker Motors Corporation: Subcontracting

 In late May, Checker announced that it found a potential buyer, the Narmco Group.
 On June 9, 2009, Judge Gregg approved the sale of Checker Motors Corp. to the subsidiaries of two Canadian automotive suppliers, Narmco Group LLC and Van-Rob Inc.

 The Narmco Group, based in Windsor, Ontario, paid $650,000 for Checker's business of making stamped metal and welded assemblies for GM trucks and other vehicles.
 Van-Rob Inc., based in Aurora, Ontario, paid $950,000 for some of Checker's manufacturing equipment.

 Christopher Grosman, an attorney representing Checker Motors, told Judge Gregg that the offers from Narmco and Van-Rob represented the "highest and best value" to Checker's creditors.
 Grosman said much of the company's machinery could not be sold because, in the wake of downsizing throughout the automotive industry, the market had been flooded with similar equipment.

 The $1.6-million sale meant the end of the road for Checker.
 About 125 Checker workers in Kalamazoo made parts until June 30, then the business was transferred to Canada.
 In July 2009, General Motors Corp paid $1.5 million to Walker Tool and Dies for tools and dies that remained on site at Checker.
 Walker Tool had liens on the tools, so payment was required to move the tools to Canada.
 The tooling was transferred to Canada to make the Buick Lacrosse.

-On January 14, 2010, the Checker Motor Company ceased to exist with the sale of its Kalamazoo headquarters.
+On January 14, 2010, the Checker Motor Company officially went out of business with the sale of its Kalamazoo headquarters.
 It was purchased for just under $3 million by a holding company, the Jones Group, which was to sell off the assets and clear the 72 acres.
 Checker president David Markin was quoted in the New York Times, "It's finished.
 Our family is very distressed about the closing of the company, but it became inevitable."

 Private investment company Oak Point Partners acquired the remaining assets, consisting of any known and unknown assets that weren't previously administered, from the Checker Motors Corporation Bankruptcy Estate on January 31, 2018.